2025 Timor-Leste protests: Background

 In late August 2025, the National Parliament approved a $4.225 million purchase of 65 Toyota Prados, at a cost of $61,500 per vehicle, for each member of parliament.
 President of Parliament Maria Fernanda Lay stated that the decision to purchase the cars had been made because "all the [MPs'] vehicles have already broken down."
 However, a Diligente report indicate that the old vehicles were still largely roadworthy when Parliament announced the purchase of new Toyota Prados for all members of parliament for $4.225 million in June/July 2025.
 A contract was expected to be signed in September, with the vehicles to be delivered before the end of the year.

 The plan was criticized by opposition parties and civil society groups as extravagant during a time of economic uncertainty in Timor-Leste.
 The leader of the opposition People's Liberation Party (PLP), Maria Angelina Lopes Sarmento, disputed Lay's claim that legislators' existing cars were all broken down, telling reporters that "some are still in working condition, and others need repairs.
 Student groups also denounced the decision, including the National Resistance of East Timorese Students, which said members of parliament should be "ashamed of this move."

-The protests in Timor-Leste arose amid similar demonstrations in other Asian countries, in what has been dubbed the Asian Spring.
+The protests in Timor-Leste arose amid similar demonstrations in other Asian countries, in what has been dubbed the Gen Z protests.
 In August–September 2025, students in Indonesia demonstrated for the abolition of privileges for parliamentarians.
 President Prabowo Subianto announced in early September that privileges would be abolished.
 At the same time, violent protests in Nepal broke out, resulting in a change of government.
 Both protest movements were primarily driven by Generation Z.